someimportantcompany/dynazord/docs/readme.md

 ---

-<small>Any product names, logos, and brands are property of their respective owners, used for identification purposes only & does not imply endorsement.</small>
+_Any product names, logos, and brands are property of their respective owners, used for identification purposes only & does not imply endorsement._